offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 Part Design Workbench\/User Interface_TOPIC
 ```

-The core !!components!! of the Part Design workbench_FC are bodies_FC and sketches_FC.
-Each body_FC typically compounds several sketches_FC into 3D geometry.
+The core !!components!! of the Part Design workbench_FC are bodies_FC, features_FC, and sketches_FC.
+A body_FC is a contiguous model created by chaining together distinct steps, known as features_FC.
+Each feature_FC is a distinct and editable step in the building of that body_FC, and it's typically an extension of a sketch_FC into 3D geometry (e.g., a sketch_FC drawn on a face is extruded/padded to create a new addition).

 ```{plantuml}
 @startuml